Saswata01071998/Final_Year_Project_APK/README.md

 <t>1.Download the folder from Github<br>
 <t>2.Unrar the mela apk.rar file<br>
 <t>3.Transfer it to any android phone<br>
-<t>4.Install the application and allow installation fron unknown sources in your phone if asked.<br>
+<t>4.Install the application and allow installation from unknown sources in your phone if asked.<br>
 <t>5.After installlation open the app and keep your internet connection on.<br>
 <t>6.Wait till a Toast message appears which says "API Success".<br>
 <t>7.Now you can explore the app.<br>